christophd/syndesis-qe/integration-tests/README.md

                 .build();
 ```

+### Runtime S2i execution modes

+The integration runtime container takes an integration source and builds the container with the `syndesis/syndesis-s2i:latest` image as base.
+The S2i image
+traditionally uses a run script to execute fat project jars.
+The project fat jar is built before in an assemble step.
+This is close to production where the same
+mechanism applies to integrations that get published in Openshift.

+On the downside the S2i image build takes some more time to finish assembling and running the integration project as it required two Docker containers to run separately.
+The first Docker container performs the assemble step and the 2nd container executes the built fat jar.

+This close to production S2i mechanism is enabled with the system property **syndesis.s2i.build.enabled=true**.

+By default this mechanis is disabled in order to gain some more speed in test execution.
+When the S2i mode is disabled the integration runtime container will
+directly execute the project with `mvn spring-boot:run`.
+Still the integration is run inside using the `syndesis/syndesis-s2i:latest` base image but the assemble step
+is skipped and we do not execute the fat jar with `java -jar`.
+Instead a the Spring Boot maven plugin is used.

 ## Syndesis db container

 Syndesis uses a database to store integrations and connections in a Postgres storage.
 The integration tests provide a Postgres Testcontainer that is